antonytuff/antonytuff.github.io/content/posts/HTB_Manager.md

 - `SQL2019` (database Server)
 - `Users` (domain users)

-Wait....
+Wait....What is xp_dirtree???
 xp_dirtree is an extended stored procedure in Microsoft SQL Server that allows you to list the contents of a directory on the file system.
 It is part of the xp_cmdshell family of extended stored procedures, which are used to execute operating system commands from within SQL Serv.
 With it we can be able to retrieve a list of files and subdirectories within a specified directory.

-Exploring directories and files on the server as below
+Exploring directories and files on the server as shown below;

 ![](/img/Pasted%20image%20250213220321.png)

 Downloading the Back up File